h591326/DeepLearning-CourseProject/README.md

 # DeepLearning-CourseProject

 The application, idea and the motivation behind making this project, comes from a project in the course catalog from a course I had this semester called DAT255 Deep Learning.
+The same introduction and task assingment-text, was given on my last try and last spring semester of this course.
 The project stated the following and gave me the instruction and motivation I needed to start on my project.

 INTRODUCTION